 My colleague here at CloudMom is about to delve into making her own baby food while simultaneously trying to lose those last few pounds of baby weight.
-So we thought it would be a great idea to run a series of recipes for dishes that baby and mama can share!
+So we thought it would be a great idea to run a series of recipes for dishes that mom and baby can share!
 These are simple, easy dishes with many substitutable ingredients so you can use what you have on hand without having to run to the grocery store.

-For mom, this cauliflower dish is a lighter alternative to mashed potatoes and pairs well with steak or roast chicken.
+For mom, this cauliflower recipe is a lighter alternative to mashed potatoes and pairs well with steak or roast chicken.
 Men love it too!
 Trust me.
 Cauliflower is also a great vegetable for baby, though because it can cause gas, it is not recommended as one of baby’s very first foods.
 Rather, if your baby has already sampled a few other foods, you can introduce cauliflower as you would any new food.

 - 1 head of cauliflower, washed and cut into florets

 - dairy – one or a combination of milk, butter, sour cream or cream cheese